mtorpey/wooden-ships/3-advanced.md

 ### C. Sink and Explode

-If any ship \"surrenders by striking\" in the Combat Phase, the possibility that it may sink or explode must be determined.
+If any ship "surrenders by striking" in the Combat Phase, the possibility that it may sink or explode must be determined.

 1. When all of a ship\'s hull squares have been marked off, the enemy player rolls a die, and the Destroyed Hull Table is checked.
-2. If the result indicates the ship \"surrenders by striking\" handle as in the Basic Game.
+2. If the result indicates the ship "surrenders by striking" handle as in the Basic Game.
-3. If the result indicates that the \"surrendered\" ship will sink, the ship does not sink immediately.
-Continue to roll the die once for that ship on each succeeding turn during the Unfouling Phase until a
+3. If the result indicates that the "surrendered" ship will sink, the ship does not sink immediately.
+Continue to roll the die once for that ship on each succeeding turn during the Unfouling Phase until a "6" is rolled.
-    \"6\" is rolled.
 At that time the ship sinks and is removed from the mapboard.
 Place a sink marker on a ship about to sink.
-4. If the result indicates that the \"surrendered\" ship will explode, it does not do so immediately.
-Continue to roll the die once for that ship on each succeeding turn during the Unfouling Phase until a
+4. If the result indicates that the "surrendered" ship will explode, it does not do so immediately.
+Continue to roll the die once for that ship on each succeeding turn during the Unfouling Phase until a "6" is rolled.
-    \"6\" is rolled.
 At that time, the ship explodes, and is removed from the mapboard.
 The force of the exploding ship will damage every other ship located in an adjacent hex.
-This is handled by rolling the die, and consulting Hit Table number\"10 under the Rigging Section.
+This is handled by rolling the die, and consulting Hit Table number"10 under the Rigging Section.
 Mark this damage on each adjacent ship or ships.
 Place a explode marker on a ship about to explode
 5. Ships which will explode or sink remain on the mapboard until they